 The Council carries out a programme that ensures that all Property, Plant and Equipment required to be measured at current value is regularly revalued.
 All valuations are carried out externally.
-Valuations of land and buildings are carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors Global Standards 2017 as supported by the UK National Supplement issued in November 2018.
-Revaluations during 2018/19 were undertaken by Darren Fabris BSc (Hons) MRICS, RICS Registered Valuer (Kier Business Services).
+Valuations of land and buildings are carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors Global Standards 2020, incorporating the ISVC International Valuation Standards.
+Revaluations during 2019/20 were undertaken by Darren Fabris BSc (Hons) MRICS, RICS Registered Valuer (Kier Business Services).

-Other Land and Buildings Vehicles, Plant and Equipment Surplus Assets Total
+Other Land and Buildings £'000 Vehicles, Plant and Equipment £'000 Surplus Assets £'000 Total £'000 Carried at historical cost Valued at current value - 933 - 933 31 March 2020 34,179 - 81 34,260 Total Cost or Valuation 34,179 933 81 35,193

-£'000 £'000 £'000 £'000

-Carried at historical cost - 856 - 856

-Valued at current value

-31 March 2019 33,096 - 74 33,170

-Total Cost or Valuation 33,096 856 74 34,026